 To discuss your case with our caring and knowledgeable professionals, call (217) 394-5885.
 Your consultation is free and confidential.

 Wrongful Death FAQ

-In Illinois a wrongful death claim must be filed within two years of when the individual passed away.
-However, if a person who is entitled to recover benefits is within the age of 18 they may be permitted to file within two years of turning 18 years of age.
+In Illinois, a wrongful death claim must be filed within two years of when the individual passed away.
+If a person who is entitled to recover benefits is under the age of 18, however, they may be permitted to file within 2 years of turning 18.

 If the decedent was the primary breadwinner of a household, the financial impact is immediately felt.
 Those who wish to file a wrongful death claim may be entitled to compensation for lost wages, pain and suffering, medical bills, loss of consortium, and more.